Cryosophila guagara

 8. Cold Climate Cultivation Strategies

 Cryosophila guagara has very poor cold hardiness.
-Its name, Cryosophila (meaning "cold-loving"), is a historical misnomer and is highly misleading.
+As mentioned, its name is misleading.
 It is sensitive to chilling injury and will be severely damaged or killed by frost.

 In marginal zones like a protected 10a, extensive winter protection would be required.
 This would involve heavy mulching over the root zone and wrapping the entire plant with frost cloth or blankets during cold snaps.
 Using holiday lights under the wrap can provide a few extra degrees of warmth.
 For most people outside of true tropical climates, this is not a viable outdoor palm and must be grown in a container that can be moved indoors or kept in a heated greenhouse.